kawre/neotab.nvim/README.md

 # nvim-tabout
-Convenient Neovim plugin for tabbing in and out of brackets, parentheses, quotes, and more.
+Simple yet convenient Neovim plugin for tabbing in and out of brackets, parentheses, quotes, and more.

 ## 💡 Expected behaviour
 | Before | Key | After | Setting |